Jordan Love vs. Jimmy Garoppolo in Week 5

 Jordan Love vs. Jimmy Garoppolo in Week 5: Packers vs. Raiders Preview, Stats

-The Las Vegas Raiders (1-3) and Green Bay Packers (2-2) are slated to go head to head at Allegiant Stadium on October 9, which means that Jimmy Garoppolo and Jordan Love will be under center for the respective teams.
-Below, we dissect both QBs, highlighting the stats and trends that will come into play this week.
+With the Las Vegas Raiders (1-3) and the Green Bay Packers (2-2) matching up on October 9 at Allegiant Stadium, Jimmy Garoppolo and Jordan Love will go toe to toe at the quarterback position.
+We dissect the two signal callers below, diving into the stats and trends that will impact this matchup.

 Watch the NFL this season on Fubo!